epap011/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Efthymis Papageorgiou is a motivated computer science student at the University of Crete, as well as an undergraduate fellow researcher at FORTH-ITE (Foundation for Research and Technology - Hellas).
+Efthymis Papageorgiou is a motivated computer science student at the University of Crete, as well as an undergraduate research fellow at FORTH-ITE (Foundation for Research and Technology - Hellas).
 His primary focus lies in performance engineering, cloud computing and distributed computing.He is driven by the desire to solve real-world problems through innovative solutions.
 {style="text-align: justify;"}